harishvc/githubanalytics/README.md

 Step 2: Get GitHub Archive public activity for the past hour
 ````
-$> node FetchParseGitHubArchive.js //Add this script to Heroku scheduler
+$> node FetchParseGitHubArchive.js  //Add this script to a scheduler
 ````

 Step 3: Start Flask